basho/riak_shell/README.md

 ```
 and can hot-load changes into the shell (it won't work on first-creation of a new EXT module, only on reloading).
 The only EXT that debug doesn't load is `debug_EXT` so please do not add functions to it.

-The riak_shell suppresses error messages that would otherwise be written to the console (for instance if the remote riak node goes down the protocol buffer connection is torn down).
+The riak-shell suppresses error messages that would otherwise be written to the console (for instance if the remote riak node goes down the protocol buffer connection is torn down).
 This makes debugging painful.
-You can stop this behaviour by starting riak_shell in the debug mode by starting it from the shell with the `-d` flag:
+You can stop this behaviour by starting riak-shell in the debug mode by starting it from the shell with the `-d` flag:
 ```
 cd ~/riak_shell/bin
 ./riak-shell -d